Ph-IRES/workshop_data-analysis/tutorial_dna_data_submissions/README.md

 ## Creating a New Project in GEOME

+Consult with your mentor/advisor prior to creating a new project.

 1. Goto GEOME's [Create a Project as Part of an Existing Team](https://geome-db.org/project/new) page.
 Consult with your mentor or advisor on the following information, then enter it and create a project.
+You will be taken the to the "Workbench" after creating the project.

 	* Project Title
 	* Project Description